Abderaoufbhc/Oar-segmentation/README.md

 # Oar-segmentation
-breast cancer organ at risk segmentation U-net
+Breast cancer organ at risk segmentation by U-net architecture.